w3f/polkadot-wiki/docs/learn/kusama/learn-video-tutorials-kusama.md

 ## Ongoing Series

-Learn about Polkadot and Substrate at a deeper level with these ongoing deep dives, technical seminars, and initiatives within the ecosystem.
+Learn about Kusama and Substrate at a deeper level with these ongoing deep dives, technical seminars, and initiatives within the ecosystem.

 <div className="row">